Edkamb/APM_24/index.md

 The schedule will be 09:00 - 17:00 on 02.10 and 03.10, and 09:00 - 12:00 (and subsequent lunch) on 04.10.

-## Registration is now open (early registration up to August 11 at 23:59, time of Italy)
+## Registration is now open (early registration up to August 11 at 23:59 CET)

 The registration free covers coffee breaks and lunches, and there is an option to register for a social dinner (on October 3) and/or for a social event (on October 4 evening, with a limited number of participants).
 Please register at the following url (early registration up to August 11 at 23:59, time of Italy):